shanizlo/faceSmartBrainApi/README.md

 This awesome project made as part of Zero-To-Mastery Academy course.
 The app allows you to register and sign in, then you can add url link to the image and voi-la - it recognizes face there!
+P.S.
+Don't forget to pet the dog image in left upper corner after signing in.

 This is the backend part of the project.